What is syphilis?

 - Severe damage to bones, brain, lungs, liver and other organs in infected infants

-- Latex condoms, when used consistently and correctly, can reduce the risk of syphilis only when the infected areas are covered or protected by the condom.
+- Latex condoms, when used consistently and correctly, can reduce the risk of transmission only when the infected areas are covered or protected by the condom.

-- Use a latex condom for oral sex on a penis.
+- Use a new latex condom properly for any sexual contact.

 - Limit the number of sex partners.